Welcome, Commuter Students!

 Meet the Commuter Assistants

 Commuter Assistants (CAs) act as a resource/guide for the incoming first year students.
 New students meet their CA for the first time during Wolf Pack Welcome.
 Their goal is to assist commuters in navigating campus life and getting them connected to the university.
-Meet our 2019-2020 Commuter Assistants:
+The Commuter Assistant team for the 2022-2023 school year is listed below:

 Joining a student organization can be easy, even when you're commuting and balancing school and other responsibilities!
 Many organizations meet over the lunch hour or host events that you may be able to attend in between classes.
 For a complete list of student organizations on campus, we encourage you to check out HowlConnect.